-The mighty pelican, a common sight in Xcalak, is arguably the most ideally evolved sea bird in existence.
+The mighty pelican is a common sight as you walk along the Xcalak beach.
+But did you know?
+The pelican is arguably the most ideally evolved sea bird in existence.
 A peaceful drifter, daring diver, and strong flier, Xcalak’s resident pelican is the Brown Pelican, and it’s well suited to its idyllic coastal life.

 They fish the easy way